 My mother’s recipe for pot roast, on the other hand, isn’t hard at all.

-I don’t even really have to refer to the the splattered and stained page in my beloved binder of family recipes any more, because it’s committed to memory: a big hunk of beef, a bouillon cube, a metric assload of thinly sliced onions, a scant cup of water and a generous dose of black pepper, slowly simmered in a covered pot until tender and saucy.
+I don’t even really have to refer to the the splattered and stained page in my beloved binder of family recipes any more, because it’s committed to memory.
+All you need is a big hunk of beef, a bouillon cube, a metric assload of thinly sliced onions, a scant cup of water and a generous dose of black pepper.
+Throw it all together in a covered pot, and slowly simmer until tender and saucy.

 There’s something strangely comforting about the knowledge that even if I’m so frazzled that I can barely my home phone number, at least I can remember how to make pot roast.